Tarek-Ragab-Abdelal/tarek-Ragab-Abdelal/README.md

 # Tarek Ragab | Full-Stack Software Engineer

 Specialized in backend architecture, data-driven systems, and high-performance data workflows.
 Experienced in database engineering, API design, and building maintainable systems grounded in clean architecture and strong type-safety principles.
 Focused on crafting reliable, production-ready platforms that enable teams and products to scale efficiently.
-More can be found [here](tarekragab.com).
+More experience details can be found at my [portfolio](tarekragab.com).

 ### Let's Connect